 Job descriptions can sometimes be a little…boring?
 The intent is (or should be) to provide a snapshot of what it’s like to hold that position in the company.
-Wouldn’t it be more effective if you could just ask someone who has the position what it’s like?
+Wouldn’t it be more effective if you could just ask someone who has the position how to write a job description?
 We think so.
 So that’s what we did.
 Hopefully it will help account executive applicants decide if we would be a good fit for them.

 Introducing: BambooHR’s Account Executives